Day 46 — 07.07.18 — Lincoln, MT to Missoula, MT — 81.16 miles — 1,871.7 elevation gain

 I pee inside the store (in a specified toilet, in case you were confused momentarily).
 I buy some sachet-tubes of mixed nuts, Nature Valley Oats ‘n Honey granola bars (the ones in the green and yellow wrappers that are the progenitors of bars as we know them today), and ask to fill my bottles of water from the soda machine (being supremely careful not to let a drop of syrup enter my bottle, lest I ruin this freebie for anybody else in future).
 I offer my nomad (?) friend some of the booty, not sure if it would be insulting to give him some cash.
 I mean like a twenty.
 I decide not to.

 As I near Missoula, the Seventh-of-July traffic starts growing exponentially.
 Lots of camper vans, and RVs towing SUVs, and SUVs towing ATVs, and SUVs transporting racks of bicycles, and then there’s me.
 I pull over to the side of the road in Bonner, as my phone pling!s to life once again after a spell in the boonies.
 [I wonder if AT&T works in rural MT by now?
 Or if, like lambkin, AT&T is never gonna happen in rural MT.]
-I key Kathryn’s address into google maps.
+I key Emily’s address into google maps.
 Ten more miles!
-After almost 30 years of friendship, I will be visiting her in her hometown where she and her husband Eric moved to (from LA several years ago—talk about a switch to a more affordable cost of living!) when Elizabeth was 5 and Michael a toddler.
+After almost 30 years of friendship, I will be visiting her in her hometown where she and her husband Kirk moved to (from LA several years ago—talk about a switch to a more affordable cost of living!) when their kids were toddlers.
 They’re currently camping with a few other families and will be back tomorrow, so I have the run of the house.
-My only responsibility is to feed/water Ace, their big black cat for the next 24 hours.
+My only responsibility is to feed/water the cat for the next 24 hours.
 [R.I.P.
 Ace, cause of death unknown (not on my watch!), probably a predator, now replaced by a dog.]

 The house is really lovely, very open and welcoming.
 It’s also a haven from the mosquitos that plague the Montana atmosphere starting in the late afternoon, about the time I arrive to meet the very vocal Ace and let us in with the hidden key.
-Because there are other houseguests (also on the camping trip)—Virginia, Kay’s BFF from childhood (and who I knew when she came to visit us in Provincetown in the summer of ’91 when Kay and I and a bunch of fellow theater geeks did plays by Genet and Molière to a very scant audience), and her sons Kai and Beck—the guestroom is booked, so Elizabeth has (in?)voluntarily volunteered to cede her Harry Potter Hogwartsland of a bedroom to me for a few nights and will bunk with her brother.
+Because there are other houseguests (also on the camping trip)—Caroline, Emily’s BFF from childhood (and who I knew when she came to visit us in Provincetown in the summer of ’91 when Emily and I and a bunch of fellow theater geeks did plays by Genet and Molière to a very scant audience), and her tweenage sons —the guestroom is booked, so their older kid has (in?)voluntarily volunteered to cede her Harry Potter Hogwartsland of a bedroom to me for a few nights and will bunk with her brother.
 I have use of a car as well!
 After a shower, I take it for a spin, excited to drive a stick for the first time since the 2015 demise of my 1990 black Volvo 240 DL that I loved to death.
 I get myself to Missoula’s better, more humane, less corporate answer to a health food store, aptly but snoringly named Good Food Store—and then I head to an NA meeting.
 At 2,900 miles traveled, it’s my first on the road.

 I am also insanely horny.